n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

+(don't forget to have a build step for your package to compile Typescript files)

 Alright then we install the package in our project, and we can see it works!

+### TODO

 Now let's play with it.
 What if we want to pass some `ButtonConfig` variable as the parameter?
 We want to have a way to write something like this: